 3. Maintain Open Communication With Staff Regarding Supply Purchasing

 At AOLCC, students learn that strong communication skills lead to a well-managed, efficient hospitality team.
-The leadership and communication skills they learn apply closely to many aspects of supply purchasing.
+The leadership and communication skills they learn to apply closely to many aspects of supply purchasing.

 The best way to do this is also the simplest; talk to your future co-workers!
 Ensure they are informed, motivated, and respectful of the business’ financial goals.
 This helps staff understand what is needed of them (like maintaining clean stockrooms or processing a supply purchase transaction) and what they should avoid (such as wasting supplies and products or making purchases without permission).

-4. Master State-of-the-Art Technology in Your Hospitality Management Training
+4. Master of State-of-the-Art Technology

 Another important part of supply management and purchasing is maintaining an inventory and performing important hotel accounting responsibilities.
 With hospitality management training, you can learn to use state-of-the-art hospitality management technology.